We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sometimes, a chronic health condition, such as fibromyalgia, causes neck pain.
 In other cases, it can occur as a result of an injury.

-While periodic discomfort in your neck isn’t typically something to worry about, it’s important to seek medical care if your symptoms don’t go away within a week or escalate to other areas of your body.
+While periodic discomfort in your neck isn’t typically something to worry about, it’s important to seek medical care if your symptoms don’t go away within a week or spread to other areas of your body.

 It’s difficult to sleep when you’re experiencing any kind of pain, including chronic neck pain.
 You might toss and turn all night to find a comfortable sleeping position.